Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 7. Click on the left top corner of the Form (or select Form from the Selection Type control – Access 2007) to select the Form’s Property Sheet and change the Width property value to 4.875”.

-Note: If your Form size is a little bigger or smaller, doesn’t matter.
+Note: If your Form size is a little bigger or smaller, it doesn’t matter.

-9. Click on Use Control Wizards button on the toolbar to turn it on, if it is not in the selected state.
+9. Click on the Use Control Wizards button on the toolbar to turn it on if it is not in the selected state.

-10. Select the Options Group and draw a control on the left side of the Form, on the Detail Section, big enough to add four lines of options.
+10. Select the Options Group and draw a control on the left side of the Form, in the Detail Section, that is big enough to add four lines of options.

 Check the Design View of the Form given below: